| Therapist shares teaching toolsBy Cathy Willoughby

 Special Education Regional Resource Center, the National Machinery Foundation

+and the Ohio Regional Center for Low Incident Services for the Handicapped.
 Henry posed a rhetorical question: Why is it so difficult in todays classroom?

+She responded that she is finding that schools are eliminating recess time.
 She then asked her audience what their automatic response would be if someone

+were walking behind them on a dark street.
 Its fight or flight, Henry said.
 Its an automatic

+response, a survival mechanism.
 When Donna comes in the classroom, and I tell her shes late

 again, and where is your pencil, whats going to happen to Donna?
 Shes